thrackle-io/rules-engine/docs/userGuides/README.md

 This guide is intended to be a user-friendly introduction to the rules protocol.
 It will provide a walkthrough of how to get started with the protocol, as well as provide a reference for the available rules and how to create custom rules.

 ## Installation and Tooling
 ##### This is designed to be tested and deployed with Foundry.
-All that should be required is to install python, then install [foundry](https://book.getfoundry.sh/getting-started/installation), pull the code, and then run:

-`forge build` in the project directory to install the submodules.
+All that should be required is to install Python, Homebrew, and then install [foundry](https://book.getfoundry.sh/getting-started/installation), pull the code, and then run in the root of the project's directory:

-`pip install eth-abi`

 `foundryup`

+`pip3 install -r requirements.txt`

+` brew install jq`

+Now that you have the dependencies installed, you are ready to build the project.
+Do:

+`forge build` in the project directory to install the submodules and create the artifacts.

+And you are done!

 ## Index